peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 Left-shift is a quite wide key, and becomes the letter B, comfortable for the pinkie finger.

+Note rather than using these middle punctuation keys, I intend to use layers and chording combinations (see below).
+The Q and Z are easily available for shortcuts (like quit and undo).

 ## Navigation Layer

 When the globe key is held down (with a tucked right thumb), the layout